 We can dress and accessorize correctly for our age and do everything else right, but if we don't pay close attention to necessary grooming details, then everything else will be done in vain.
 As we get older, unfortunately, nose and ear hairs begin to proliferate.
 They may seem small, but trust me, people notice them.
 If there's one thing that makes an older man look old, it's out-of-control nose and ear hairs.
 These hairs grow faster and more wiry in older men, and if you don't stay ahead of them, pretty soon you'll look like a hairy old troll.
 Trim them back and you'll instantly be miles ahead of all the other men your age.

 It takes a good hair trimmer to do the job, so please don't buy the cheapest model because these tend to yank and tug.
 While in some contexts that can be just fine, it's no fun at all when it comes to nose hairs.
 I have used both a low-quality and a professional-grade nose trimmer and there's really no comparison.
 The professional models snip hairs off with no pain.

-My Philosophy on Men's Style and Aging
+Think Twice About Men's Style and Aging

 I'm a man who will not see 50 again, and I'm perfectly fine with that.
 I don't have my head in the sand, and I'm aware that dressing well as we age can be a little tricky.
 Last decade's suit and casual combos may not be appropriate anymore.
 But we can always do better, and as we gain years and wisdom, we also gain the power of experience.
 It seems to me that older men like us should dress in a way that reflects both our knowledge of how to do things and the fact that we still have the ability to do them.
 A tasteful, elegant, yet affordable style for older men isn't a mystery, but it does take attention to detail and the help of a few well-chosen sources.